jbillmann/GarageServer.IO/README.md

 - Server State History
 - Server and Client Messaging
 - Server Reconciliation
-- Works with any Rendering and/or Physics Engine
+- Works with any rendering and/or physics engine

 ## Install